Alberta High School Mathematics Competition

 JAMES Math Circle

 The Junior Alberta Mathematics for Eager Students (JAMES) mathematics circle is a group of high-performing junior high school students that meets weekly.
 Participants explore problems from various mathematics competitions from around the world (Tournament of the Towns, Edmonton Junior High Invitational, International Mathematics Contest, etc.) and learn new problem solving techniques.
 Participants are exposed to many different areas within mathematics, such as number theory, graph theory, combinatorics, and geometry.
 All junior high school students (Grades 7-9, and keen Grade 6) interested in learning more mathematics and trying new problems are welcome to participate.
 There is no cost to join, and no need to register.
 Students (accompanied by a parent or adult caregiver) can just drop in and see if it is for them.
 All you need to bring is paper, pencil, and a curious mind.
-For more information on meeting time and location, please contact Ryan Morrill at email@example.com.
+For more information on meeting time and location, please contact Trevor Pasanen at firstname.lastname@example.org.

 Math Fair & Unfair